Frequently Asked Questions

-Vietnam has a good variety of lightweight, transportable souvenirs.
+Vietnam has a good variety of lightweight, transportable souvenirs to buy.
 You'll find them on sale in all the main tourist areas, though Hanoi and HCMC probably offer the greatest variety.

 Silk is probably high on most people's list, either tailored or as uncut cloth.
 Hoi An, in central Vietnam, has become the place to get clothes made, but you'll also find good tailors in Hanoi (along Hang Gai) and in HCMC.
 Beautifully embroidered cottons are another popular choice, as are printed T-shirts in a whole range of designs.

 Traditional craft items include laquerware, items decorated with mother-of-pearl inlay, conical hats, carvings made of cinnamon and camphor wood, bronze Buddhist bells and musical instruments.
 A water puppet also makes a nice memento.
 Fabrics from the various ethnic minorities are either sold in lengths or made into bags, purses or skull-caps.
 Minority groups in the south produce wonderful basketry and bamboo pipes.